wp-slimstat/wp-slimstat/readme.txt

 * Google URL's parser
 * Replace Flash with JQuery to draw charts

+= 2.4.3 =
+* Maintenance release
+* Added: reintroduced support for network activations.
+As pointed out [in the mailing list](http://lists.automattic.com/pipermail/wp-hackers/2011-June/039871.html) by some core Wordpress developers, there's no ideal solution for large networks, and if your network has more than 40 blogs, the activation process will most likely timeout.
+* Added: new color-coded interface to visually identify types of visits on-the-fly (thank you Davide).
+Refer to the Raw Data tab to learn about what each color means.
+* Added: hostnames to the Raw Data view (thank you Jonathan)
+* Added: entry in the admin bar, to access your stats from anywhere
+* Updated: Browser Detection Database (Released: Wed, 22 Jun 2011 23:26:51 -0000)
+* Updated: some code optimizations
+* Fixed: a bug in SlimStat Dashboard preventing some users from seeing the widgets (thank you [Flauschi](http://wordpress.org/support/topic/plugin-wp-slimstat-dashboard-widgets-are-not-displayed-all-the-time?replies=2#post-2203682))
+* Fixed: layout improvements (thank you Jonathan)
+* Fixed: a bug with multisite environments and referrers (thank you [kevinff](http://wordpress.org/support/topic/plugin-wp-slimstat-javascript-not-included-in-my-pages))

 = 2.4.2 =
 * I like to move it, move it :) Drag and drop WP Slimstat panels around, organize your stats to fit your style (thank you Davide)
 * Added: customize the IP lookup service URL, use your own if you like!
 (Go to Settings > Slim Stat > Views)